ansible/ansible/docs/docsite/rst/user_guide/become.rst

 You must set the connection type to either ``connection: ansible.netcommon.network_cli`` or ``connection: ansible.netcommon.httpapi`` to use ``become`` for privilege escalation on network devices.
 Check the :ref:`platform_options` documentation for details.

 You can use escalated privileges on only the specific tasks that need them, on an entire play, or on all plays.
-Adding ``become: yes`` and ``become_method: enable`` instructs Ansible to enter ``enable`` mode before executing the task, play, or playbook where those parameters are set.
+Adding ``become: true`` and ``become_method: enable`` instructs Ansible to enter ``enable`` mode before executing the task, play, or playbook where those parameters are set.

 If you see this error message, the task that generated it requires ``enable`` mode to succeed: